nedesico/ESP32_WiFi_Connect/README.md

-Your AP SSID will also show up your WiFi Router with an IP, when connected.
-When connected to the same WiFi, you can still access the AP via the original APHostname.local url, or via the IP:
+Your AP SSID will also show up in your WiFi Router with it's IP, when connected.
+You can access the web host via the original APHostname.local url or the IP, when your phone or computer is connected to the same WiFi network:
 <img src="https://raw.githubusercontent.com/nedesico/ESP32_WiFi_Connect/refs/heads/main/custom_ap_hostname_on_wifi_router_with_ip.png">